 Incorporating new technologies into existing organizations and workflows is a complex activity that poses significant challenges in the form of not only technical issues but also organizational and behavioral concerns.
 Further, organizations must contend with economic issues, such as the appropriate level of investment and the returns it will generate.
 In addition to challenges that are common across industries, there are specific healthcare-related issues such as patient privacy and the lack of standards.
 Above everything, healthcare issues are more than simply academic – they can have life and death implications.
 CHIDS aims to discover and leverage potential of information technology to reduce, if not entirely eliminate, medical errors in healthcare delivery.

-CHIDS' research portfolio consists of five major research domains:
+CHIDS' research portfolio consists of four major research domains: